kofimokome/kofitoe-old/readme.md

 # -- Version 2.1 --

 #Whats New in 2.1
-- New and improved user interface
+- New and improved user interface.
-- Fixed some bugs
+- Fixed some bugs.

 #Whats New in 2.0
-- Added ability to play with your friend on a network
+- Added ability to play with your friend on a network.
-- fix some bugs
+- fix some bugs.
-- Added new functionalities
+- Added new functionalities.

 #Whats New in 1.2
-- Improved on the artificial intelligence of the computer
+- Improved on the artificial intelligence of the computer.
-- Added ability to play against the computer
+- Added ability to play against the computer.

 #Whats New in 1.0
 - Added ability to play with your friend.
-- First release of the game
+- First release of the game.